seek-oss/aec/README.md

 ## Install

-Run the following to install the latest master version using pip:
+Run the following to install the latest version using pip:

 ```
 pip install aec-cli